christopherfahey23/cmd-four/README.md

 ## The Algorithm
 The computer looks one move ahead.
-For each possible move, it scans the board for groups of 2 and 3 that can be connected into winning groups of four (as well as groups of 4).
+For each possible move, it scans the resulting board for groups of 2 and 3 that can be connected into winning groups of four (as well as groups of 4).
-It assigns a score to each move as follows:
+It assigns a score to each possible board and plays the move that produces the highest-scoring board.
-- 1 point per group of 2 made by computer
-- -1 point per group of 2 made by user
-- 50 points per computer group of 3
-- -100000 points per user group of 3 (allowing this would result in a win for the user on the next turn)
-- 100000000 points per computer group of 4 (win)

-It plays the move with the maximum total score.
 (Inspired by https://www.kaggle.com/alexisbcook/one-step-lookahead.)

 Though the AI could be improved if it looked more than one turn ahead, I have not yet been able to beat it.